-The risk limits of the fund are monitored on a daily basis if possible an may depand on the availability of data.
-Monitoring consists of the calculation of the control variables for each of the fund, comparison of the external risk limits and the communication of breaches within the organisation.
-Passive and active breaches are discussed with portfolio managers for resolution and communicated internally on a weekly basis.
-Weekly reports are shared with portfolio managers, reporting departments, and management.
+The risk limits of the fund are monitored on a daily basis.
+Monitoring consists of the calculation of the control variables for each of the fund, comparison of the internal and external risk limits and the escalation of overruns within the organisation.